xqwen/bios626/README.md

 9932				-0.0005152 *
 ```

 \* indicates format errors in the submissions.
-Although I can manually correct some obvious format errors and generate the summary statistic, your submitted results may not be correctly interpreted.
+Although I can manually correct some obvious format errors and generate the summary statistics, your submitted results may not be correctly interpreted.
 Please carefully check the following issues:

 1. the submitted file should contain 68 rows and 101 columns
-2. Do not include a header
+2. Do not include a header row
 3. The leading column should be gene names (e.g., ENSGxxxxxxxx.xx)
-4. Do not use quotation marks for gene names
+4. Do not output quotation marks for gene names